 It’s important to remember that every time you publish a post, retweet, or reply to a comment, you represent not just yourself, but your company in a public space.

-Therefore, as a social media community manager, you will need to be able to take on that pressure to stay diplomatic and customer-oriented in your communications.
+Therefore, you will need to be able to take on that pressure to stay diplomatic and customer-oriented in your communications.

 A great way to prevent crises ahead of time is to monitor conversations around your brand and topics related to it.
 This social media listening will give you the heads up that there might be a problem and will help you monitor the sentiment around your brand so that nothing catches you by surprise.